-When no adapter power is supplied, data not yet saved in the test tool memory is maintained if the battery is replaced within 30 seconds.
-To avoid loss of data, do one of the following actions before removing the battery:
+When no adapter power is supplied, data saved in the test tool memory is maintained if the battery is replaced within 30 seconds.
+To avoid loss of data, do one of the following before removing the battery:

-- Store the data in the test tool's non volatile flash memory, on a computer or a USB stick. - Connect the power adapter.
+- Store the data on a computer or a USB device. - Connect the power adapter.